MeganYamamoto/MeganYamamoto.github.io/essays/Assignment3Reflection.md

 <br>

 <b>4.
 Describe what you are least happy with your system: </b>
+Something I would like to improve within my system would be instead of having the user input the quantities they want into the cart by overwriting the old data, I think it would have been nicer to have had an add or subtract button for quantities and an "add to cart" and or an "update cart button".
+My site uses an "invisible cart", but this can sometimes be confusing for a user.
 <br>

 <b>5.
 How was developing this assignment different than assignment #2? </b>